 - Swelling can be common after surgery.

-- Hospital gowns do not offer modesty protection and hall-walking is encouraged during recovery.
+- Hospital gowns don't offer modesty protection and hall-walking is encouraged during recovery.

 - Comfortable, slip-on shoes or slippers.